- Schedule a TC Appointment

 Tutoring Central: your centralized tutoring information center for UCO students.

-Tutoring Central, or the "TC," is located in the northeast corner of West Hall, across from Buddy's Cafeteria (find us).
-Tutoring Central offers UCO students one-on-one, scheduled tutoring in writing for all subjects and at all levels and lower-level math, biology, and chemistry.
+Tutoring Central, or the "TC," now has two locations to better offer assistance to students.
+The first is located in the northeast corner of West Hall, across from Buddy's Cafeteria (find us), and the second is located in room W112 of the new Quad.
+Both locations offer UCO students one-on-one, scheduled tutoring in writing for all subjects and at all levels and lower-level math, biology, and chemistry.

-The TC supplies information concerning all tutoring services and academic support programs on campus.
-It also serves as home base for the UCO Supplemental Instruction Program and Conversation Central.
+The TC also supplies information concerning all tutoring services and academic support programs on campus and serves as home base for the UCO Supplemental Instruction Program and Conversation Central.

 We can be reached by phone, 405-974-2487, or email, email@example.com.